-Home/College Degrees and Programs/Online Master’s In Reading Education K-12 Degree Foundational Knowledge -Candidates research and apply theoretical, historical, and evidence-based foundations of reading, writing, language, speaking, listening, viewing and the integral role of the reading/literacy specialist in schools.
-[ILA 1, InTASC 1, 4, 7, 8, 9]
+Home/College Degrees and Programs/Online Master’s In Reading Education K-12 Degree Foundational Knowledge -Candidates research and apply theoretical, historical, and evidence-based foundations of reading, writing, language, speaking, listening, viewingk and the integral role of the reading/literacy specialist in schools.
+[AAQEP 1; ILA 1, InTASC 1, 4, 7, 8, 9]

-- Apply major theoretical, conceptual, historical, and evidence-based components of reading development to create literacy instruction.
+- Apply theoretical, historical, and Science of Reading-aligned foundations of reading development to design effective, evidence-based literacy instruction.
 [MC2]

-- Apply the major theoretical, conceptual, historical, and evidence-based aspects of writing development to create literacy instruction.
+- Apply theoretical, historical, and Science of Reading-aligned foundations of writing development to design effective, evidence-based literacy instruction.
 [MC2]

-- Apply major theoretical, conceptual, historical, and evidence-based components of language to create literacy instruction.
+- Apply theoretical, historical, and Science of Reading-aligned foundations of language to design effective, evidence-based literacy instruction.
 [MC2]

-Curriculum and Instruction -Candidates use foundational knowledge to design literacy curricula to meet needs of learners, especially those who experience difficulty with literacy design and implement small-group and individual evidence-based literacy instruction for learners with specific literacy needs; collaborate with school-based educators in developing, implementing, and evaluating instructional practices and curriculum.
-[ILA 2; InTASC 2, 4, 5, 7, 8, 10]
+Curriculum and Instruction -Candidates use foundational knowledge to design literacy curricula to meet the needs of learners, especially those who experience difficulty with literacy design and implement small group and individual evidence-based literacy instruction for learners with specific literacy needs; collaborate with school-based educators in developing, implementing, and evaluating instructional practices and curriculum.
+[AAQEP 1, 2; ILA 2; InTASC 2, 4, 5, 7, 8, 10]

 - Use foundational knowledge of literacy to design evidence-based literacy instruction that meets the needs of all learners.
 [MC2]